LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP4_firstvmubuntu.md

 <a href="/images/EP4_firstvmubuntu/8_checking_mirror.png" class="image-expand">
     <img src="/images/EP4_firstvmubuntu/8_checking_mirror.png" alt="Description of your image">
 </a>
-9. In the case of Proxmox we are creating a virtual machine, and during the setup of our Proxmox VM we set the disk drive size, meaning our VM can only see the virtualized partitioned disk drive (this prevents you from over writing any other VM disk partitons on your server).
+9. In the case of Proxmox, we are creating a virtual machine, and during the setup of our Proxmox VM, we set the disk drive size, meaning our VM can only see the virtualized partitioned disk drive (this prevents you from overwriting any other VM disk partitions on your server).
 You are good to go ahead and use the WHOLE disk drive in this case.
 <a href="/images/EP4_firstvmubuntu/9_use_entire_disk.png" class="image-expand">
     <img src="/images/EP4_firstvmubuntu/9_use_entire_disk.png" alt="Description of your image">
 </a>
-10. This is just giving you a breakdown of that paritioned disk and how much space is going to each resource.
+10. This is just giving you a breakdown of that partitioned disk and how much space is going to each resource.
 <a href="/images/EP4_firstvmubuntu/10_file_overview.png" class="image-expand">
     <img src="/images/EP4_firstvmubuntu/10_file_overview.png" alt="Description of your image">
 </a>